Interview with Ben Tallon for his podcast Arrest All Mimics

 New York Drawings 2014

-During May and June 2014 Lucinda was in New York working on a new series of drawings that will add to her New York work, to be collected into a book and published in 2015.
+During May and June 2014 Lucinda was in New York working on a new series of drawings that will add to her New York work, to be collected into a book.
 The book will chart both the changing and changeless aspects of a city that continues to stimulate the urge to report.
 This is Chrystie Street from Sara Roosevelt Park.

 LA Sketchbook Drawings